How to Protect Against Ransomware: Best Practices and Strategies

 Rather than pay the ransom, Sarasota recovered their Veeam backups.
 This process was easy and quick and allowed them to get all their data back without interrupting their ability to deliver services to their residents.
 After this successful recovery, they decided to take a more proactive approach to ransomware protection and added more backups to their workflow.

 Ransomware is a threat to businesses of all sizes.
 Since the tools used by attackers are so sophisticated, it can be challenging to protect yourself against these attacks.
-Storing backups on the same network as your existing data isn’t good enough to protect against ransomware because malicious software can explore the network and will aggressively look for files to encrypt.
+Storing backups on the same network as your existing data isn’t good enough to protect against ransomware since threat actors apply lateral movement tactics to explore networks and systems.
+They target production and backup files to encrypt.

-To fully protect your data, you’ll need to take encrypted backups that are stored separately from the files you use for your daily operations.
-Redundancy in the form of multiple backups is also wise because the redundant copies will still be available if an attack goes unnoticed or you have an outage or issue with a backup.
+To fully protect your data, organizations need to take encrypted backups that are stored separately from the files you usefor daily operations.
+Redundancy in the form of multiple backups is also useful since the redundant copies will still be available if an attack goes unnoticed or in the case of an outage or issue with a backup.

-Veeam offers a variety of backup and recovery solutions for different platforms, including on-premises, cloud and SaaS backup solutions that are tailored to the tools and platforms that organizations use in their daily operations.
-Veeam immutable ransomware protection offers secure, robust storage that will protect your data and help you recover quickly from a ransomware attack.
+Veeam offers backup and recovery solutions for different workloads and platforms, including on-premises, cloud, and SaaS backup solutions that are tailored to the tools and platforms that organizations use in their daily operations.
+Veeam’s immutable backup functionality and features like Veeam Vault offers secure and robust storage that can protect your data and help you recover quickly from ransomware attacks.

-Getting started is easy, and there is a range of pricing tiers to choose from depending on the solutions you choose and your specific data protection needs.
+Getting started is easy, and there is a range of pricing tiers to choose from depending on the solutions you choose for your specific data protection needs.

-If you’d like to know more about how Veeam can help protect your organization from ransomware and other digital threats, learn more today or contact an expert.
+If you’d like to know more about how Veeam can help protect your organization from ransomware and other digital threats, learn more here or contact an expert.

 Related Content